Kriz-hub/Holiday-Dialysis/README.md

 * The behaviour of Scroll-spy is somewhat pour, I was forced to add some empty text to get it right on the pages.
 With a little bit more knowlegde of Javascript I could make a custom scroll-spy myself.
 I think I would use "100vh", because that's alway the screensize vertically.
 Then use a way to get the current screenposition relatively to "100vh", then give a command to make some lines of scrolling.
 * I found out that the landscape view of a tablet also have an animation effect on images.
 I wanted that only to be for laptop an desktop.
 It's not that important, I leave it that way.
 * I didn't get that shadow hovering working well for Google Maps, but it's initial animation effect remains as well, but without shadow growth.
 I decided to leave it that way, it don't seems to be that noticable.
 * The animation effect on the fading carousel didn't work at all.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
-I saw it wasn't really necessary for the title's position, so I removed the "relative position" line.
-The title kept on the same place because the body itself is also relative, so that change worked succesfully also with a good hovering now.
+The solution is to delete the "relative position" line from the carousel class, because the body is also relative.
+So the result is the title keeps it's position on the screen with a good hovering as well.

 ## 12. Deployment
 This project was developed using GitHub.